mlfpm/deepof/docs/source/index.rst

         </iframe>
       </div>

-If you need a thorough guide of how to set up DeepOF, starting with the installation of Python, setting up a developer environment, up to creating your first DeepOF project, just watch the video above.
 If you do not need this most thorough tutorial, just keep reading the following installation summary:

 The easiest way to install DeepOF is to use `pip <https://pypi.org/project/deepof>`_.
 Create and activate a virtual environment with Python >=3.9 and <3.11, for example using conda: